Scifabric/pybossa/README.rst

   * Python >= 2.6, <3.0
   * MySQL database
   * Python MySQL bindings (e.g. on ubuntu python-mysqldb)
-  * pip for installing python packages (e.g. on ubuntu python-mysqldb)
+  * pip for installing python packages (e.g. on ubuntu python-pip)

 Install the code and requirements (you may wish to create a virtualenv first)::